jtanza/rufus/README.md

 ## Rufus

-Rufus is a free, open-source web based RSS reader.
+Rufus is a free, open-source web based RSS reader, designed to be both simple and fast.
 It can be built and managed locally following the instructions below, or accessed at the [public instance](http://rufus.news/).
 Rufus is written in Java atop [Dropwizard](http://www.dropwizard.io/).
-The frontend is vanilla javascript, with the help of [Navigo](https://github.com/krasimir/navigo) and [Mustache](https://mustache.github.io/).
+The frontend is vanilla javascript, with the help of [Mustache](https://mustache.github.io/) [and](https://github.com/krasimir/navigo) [others](http://getskeleton.com/).

 ### Building